 For those interested in the branding and reputation of destinations, New Zealand is an intriguing case.
-If that includes you, below is a synopsis of each article – all freely accessible.

 In this first post of the series, learn about the origins and meaning of ‘clean, green’ New Zealand, and how this ‘place myth’ has shaped the country’s brand positioning and national identity.
 Read here

 It is thanks to New Zealand’s country reputation as ‘clean and green’, that ‘100% Pure New Zealand‘ had the chance to become one of the most successful and highly regarded destination branding campaigns in modern history.
 But how did it all start?
 Find out in this summary of literature on the origins and success of the 100% Pure New Zealand campaign.

 One of the hottest topics in place branding is how to determine the return on investment (ROI) and economic impact of initiatives aimed at creating a unique and competitive brand positioning for a city, region or destination.
 ‘Clean, green’ New Zealand is a telling example of how economically valuable a national image and destination brand can become.
 Here’s the link

-Place Brand Credibility: Example ‘Clean, Green’ and ‘100 Percent Pure’ New Zealand (4/5)
+Place brand credibility: example ‘clean, green’ and ‘100 Percent Pure’ New Zealand

 Place brand credibility is the topic of this fourth post on New Zealand’s country image and destination branding.
 ‘Clean, green’ and ‘100% Pure New Zealand’ are telling examples of how difficult it is to develop a brand proposition based on environmental values, and to ensure its credibility despite changes in political leadership and priorities, and business interests not aligned with the brand.
-Find out more here
+Find out more here.

 How credible, how vulnerable?
 This last post of the series summarizes research conducted to assess place brand credibility in the case of ‘clean, green’ and ‘100% Pure’ New Zealand, among world’s most admired and longest running destination branding campaigns.
-Read here
+Read here.

-Latest posts by Florian Kaefer (see all)
+Latest posts by Florian (see all)